Japan advances its challenge toWestern civil engine manufacturers

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "IHI Reemphasizes Low Fuel Burn in Regional Jet Engine Plan".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "IHI Reemphasizes Low Fuel Burn in Regional Jet Engine Plan".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.